 Without the guidance of an estate litigation attorney, the web of rules involved in the process can be overwhelming and lead to serious errors or even forfeiture of one’s rights.
 Whether you are an executor, trustee, beneficiary or someone improperly left out of a will, contact our experienced attorneys to discuss your options.

-Elder Law
+Elder Law and Guardianships

 While the golden years are supposed to be filled with the joys of retirement, grandchildren and travel, they are seldomly enjoyed without various other complexities that individuals encounter as they age including deteriorating health, financial concerns and family disputes.
 To meet these challenges, a unique area of law – elder law has taken on greater value to millions of aging Americans and their caregivers.
 This area encompasses many different legal disciplines, including estate planning, business succession planning, asset protection, Medicaid planning and veterans benefits.